Imbalanced classification: a paradigm-based review: Simulation

 \subsubsection{Cost-Sensitive learning paradigm.}

 When we are in the CS learning paradigm, the objective is to minimize the expected total misclassification cost.
 We again first look at the results from Example \ref{ex:1}.
-Naturally, we would like to see the impact of the resampling techniques on different classification methods in terms of empirical cost, which is summarized in Figure \ref{csfig1}.
-From the figure, we observe that no resampling leads to the smallest cost for LR and RF.
-When IR is large, undersampling leads to the smallest cost for NN, SVM, and XGB.
-It is worth noting that LR, coupled with no resampling, works the best again across all IRs.
+Naturally, we would like to see the impact of the resampling techniques on different classification methods in terms of empirical cost, which is summarized in Figures \ref{cs_cost_ex1} and \ref{cs_cost_ex1_imb}.
+From the figures, we observe that no resampling leads to the smallest cost in most cases.
+When IR is large, BLSMOTE leads to the smallest cost for SVM.

-Now, we look at the results for type I error in Figure \ref{csfig2}, where we discover that all classification methods benefit significantly from resampling techniques with undersampling being the best choice for most scenarios.
-One interesting observation is that without resampling, only NN has a low type I error when IR is very large.
+Now, we look at the results for type I error in Figures \ref{cs_typeI_ex1} and \ref{cs_typeI_ex1_imb}, where we discover that all classification methods benefit significantly from resampling techniques with undersampling being the best choice for most scenarios.